sal118/COGS108_FinalProject/README.md

 Include a list of packages you expect to use for you project.
 If you plan to use packages we have not used in class, add a very brief description about them (a few words is sufficient).

-Fill in your proposed methods information here: Create graphs on price vs ratings,
+Create graphs on price vs ratings

 ### Data Cleaning